akornatskyy/wheezy.html/doc/gettingstarted.rst

 	$ make doc

-If you run into any issue or have comments, go ahead and add on `bitbucket`_.
+If you run into any issues or have comments, go ahead and add them on `bitbucket`_.

 .. _`pypi`: http://pypi.python.org/pypi/wheezy.html